-THANK YOU TO OUR INCREDIBLE VOLUNTEERS "It takes a special kind of person to volunteer, to provide their time, skills, passion and energy for free, to benefit others.
+THANK YOU TO OUR INCREDIBLE VOLUNTERS

+"It takes a special kind of person to volunteer, to provide their time, skills, passion and energy for free, to benefit others.
 Volunteering takes vision and a desire to contribute toward a better life for all -and it is not easy!
 As well as absorbing information, creating new relationships and learning new skills, it's a commitment and once engaged, people rely on our volunteers to be there.
 SWAN is lucky to have such volunteers, that take time out of their lives on a regular basis and support the work we do in a variety of ways that are vitally important to our organisation and the people we work with.

 Thank you to all of our volunteers, you are appreciated."

+Vikki Holloway, SWAN CEO

+WELCOME,

-WELCOME, We are delighted that you are considering SWAN to volunteer your precious time with.
+We are delighted that you are considering SWAN to volunteer your precious time with.
 We are a growing team of volunteers and the organisation values each and every one of those who provide their time and expertise to our services.

 We hope that this pack will give you all the information you need to decide which role you may like to do.
 We also hope it demonstrates why volunteering with SWAN will be beneficial to you and us.

 SWAN recognises the value of volunteers and as you will see in this pack we have a number of incentives and benefits available to those who volunteer with us.
 We have a robust expenses policy which ensures our volunteers are never financially disadvantaged to do a role with us and offer a variety of training opportunities to support your development.

 The motivators for people volunteering are so varied and alongside the financial and development benefits we work with our volunteers to ensure that they are meeting their desired outcomes.
 We have supported a number of our volunteers to go on to paid positions both within SWAN and other charitable organisations as their aim was to access paid employment.

 SWAN understand that some people may not have all the desired skills and attributes but come with a wealth of 'lived experience' that can mean that they are just as capable of doing the role.
 We welcome those who have a set of life skills that mean that they can understand and advocate for the vulnerable people we work with.
-We look forward to welcoming you to SWAN soon!

-"I feel honoured to support volunteers into our organisation.
-As someone who has volunteered for a number of charities in varying capacities I know how rewarding it is to give something back but also how important it is to feel valued.
-I am proud to work for SWAN because volunteering is such an integral part of our services and everyone plays a part in ensuring our volunteers have the support and guidance to achieve their goals."
-Anna Temblett Volunteer Manager 1.
-WHO WE ARE?
+1. WHO WF ARF?

 South West Advocacy Network (SWAN) work with people from all walks of life and have already supported thousands of the most marginalised people in our communities; helping to have their voices heard and their choices respected by those making decisions about their future.

 Since 1999, we have developed a high-quality model of advocacy which ensures all members of our communities have the same rights and opportunities as their fellow citizens.
 We have developed an excellent reputation for delivering independent, high quality, cost effective advocacy services across Bristol, BaNES, Pan-Dorset, Isle of Wight, North Somerset, Portsmouth, Somerset, South Gloucestershire and West Berkshire.

 We believe that everyone has the right to be heard and respected.
 We believe that everyone has the right of choice and need someone by their side.
 We believe everyone has the right to be safe.

 Our services are free, confidential and non-judgmental.
 Our approach is focused on empowering individuals to make decisions, promoting independence as much as possible.

 SWANs charitable purposes are: